Australian operated

 5/5 stars is most frequent rating

-If a homeowner has an existing intact reticulation system, it should be replenished with a non-repellent product such as Termidor.
+If a homeowner has an existing intact reticulation system, it should be replenished with a non-repellent termiticide approved by the APVMA, such as Termidor.

 In most cases, a building contractor will brief a termite protection company that specialises in pre-construction to install the system.
 What concerns us is that these companies don’t need a full termite license to install the line.
 This means they could have done a short course on how to install the line and could be using inferior products.